50 Cardiology Pimp Questions

 Pulsus paradoxus: Abnormal if > 12 mmHg.
 Review how to measure here.

-Cardiac tamponade is a CLINICAL diagnosis, not an echocardiographic one, but an echo will show a pericardial effusion and if the right ventricle is collapsing in diastole, then tamponade is thought to be present (right ventricle is lowest pressure chamber, so collapses first.
-Pressure is lower in diastole than systole).
+Cardiac tamponade is a clinical diagnosis, not an echocardiographic one.
+An echo will show a pericardial effusion, and if the right ventricle is collapsing in diastole, then tamponade is thought to be present (right ventricle is the lowest pressure chamber, so it collapses first.
+Pressure is lower in diastole than systole.).

 Treat with IV fluids to increase preload and prevent right ventricular collapse.
 Pericardiocentesis is therapeutic.

-BONUS: DO NOT rely on analysis of pericardial fluid like we to pleural fluid after thoracentesis of ascites after paracentesis as the whole “transudate or exudate” thing is not validated here.
+Bonus: DO NOT rely on analysis of pericardial fluid like we do with pleural fluid after thoracentesis of ascites after paracentesis, as the whole “transudate or exudate” issue is not validated here.

 16. What is the classic triad of symptoms in aortic stenosis?

-BONUS: Back in the day aortic valve replacement was not available, so they watched people with severe aortic stenosis to see how long they live.
-A classic pimp question is mortality based on that triad of symptoms if the aortic valve is not replaced.
+Bonus: Back in the day, aortic valve replacement was not available, so they watched people with severe aortic stenosis to see how long they would live.
+A classic pimp question is, what is mortality based on that triad of symptoms if the aortic valve is not replaced?
 Average life expectancy is: